EXERCISE & DIET

 Since diabetes patients are prone to get hypertension, salt intake needs to be restricted.
 Restrict pickles, papads and other salty foods.

-- Eat three meals a day and a snack spaced in long spans.
+- Eat three meals a day and a snack evenly spaced out throughout the day.

 - Do not skip meals.